Given an integer array nums where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.

 Approach 2: Recursive Middle Element as Root (O(n) time, O(log n) space)

-Recommended for interviews: Interviewers expect the recursive middle-element approach.
-It demonstrates recognition of the sorted structure and proper use of divide-and-conquer.
-Mentioning the naive insertion method shows baseline understanding, but implementing the midpoint recursion shows stronger algorithmic thinking and leads to the optimal O(n) solution.
+Recommended for interviews: The recursive middle-element approach is what interviewers expect.
+It shows you recognize how sorted data enables balanced partitioning.
+Mentioning the naive insertion approach demonstrates understanding of BST construction, but implementing the divide-and-conquer solution shows stronger algorithmic reasoning and leads to the optimal O(n) solution.

 This approach selects the middle element of the current array (or subarray) to ensure a balanced partitioning of elements, thus maintaining the height balance of the BST.